-- Around which hazard classes must you never smoke? - Which three hazard classes should not be loaded into a trailer that has a heater/air conditioner unit? - 3.
+- 1. Around which hazard classes must you never smoke? - 2.
+Which three hazard classes should not be loaded into a trailer that has a heater/air conditioner unit? - 3.
 Should the floor liner required for Division 1.1 or 1.2 materials be stainless steel? - 4.
-At the shipper's dock you're given a paper for 100 cartons of battery acid.
+At the shipper's dock, you are given a paper for 100 cartons of battery acid.
 You already have 100 pounds of dry Silver Cyanide on board.
 What precautions do you have to take? - 5.
 Name a hazard class that uses transport indexes to determine the amount that can be loaded in a single vehicle.

-These questions may be on your test.
-If you can't answer them all, re-read subsection 9.4.
+These questions may be on the test.
+If you cannot answer them all, re-study Subsection 9.4.